AlfredoGvz/plan_me_pj/README.md

 Once the app is running locally or on the hosted site, users can:

-Create your own account, or log in to the app using the preset account:
+Create their own account, or log in to the app using the preset account:

 **email:** test.email.events@gmail.com

 **password:** test_user123

 Creating your own account: